istio-ecosystem/wasm-extensions/extensions/basic_auth/README.md

   //   Suffix domain wildcards: *.foo.com or *-bar.foo.com.
   //   Prefix domain wildcards: foo.* or foo-*.
   //
-  // If host is not provided, all hosts will be matched.
-A rule will
+  // If host is not provided, any host will match.
+Rule matches when
-  // be applied as long as there is one host in the list that matches.
+  // at least one host in the list matches or the host list is empty.
   // Port will be stripped from the request host when comparing with
   // the host configured here.
   repeated string hosts = 1;